chriskonnertz/string-calc/README.md

 The constructor has one optional parameter named `$container` that implements the `Container\ContainerInterface`.
 This is the service container used by StringCalc.
-If no argument is passed, the constructor will create a new container object of type `Container\Container` on its own.
+If no argument is passed, the constructor will create a new container object with the type `Container\Container` on its own.
 The container interface ensures that the container implements the [PSR-11 standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-11-container.md).
 Therefore, you can replace the default container with every other container that implements the PSR-11 standard, but you have to wrap it